iredmail/docs/en_US/howto/mailbox.sharing.md

 # Mailbox sharing (Sharing IMAP folder with other users)

+> Since iRedMail-`0.9.0`, mailbox sharing are enabled by default, you don't need
+> to modify any config file.

 > Since iRedMail-`0.7.0`, mailbox sharing related settings are configured in
-> Dovecot but not enabled, what you need to do is enabling "acl" plugin as
+> Dovecot but not enabled, what you need to do is enabling `acl` plugin as
 > mentioned below.

-> Since iRedMail-`0.9.0`, mailbox sharing are enabled by default, you don't need
-> to modify any config file.

 > Do not mistake "shared folders" for "public folders".
 For shared folders,
 > users must select which folder they want to share and with who, using an